-meeting on the(date).
-This will be reviewed annually by the Trustees who are also responsible for the implementation of this policy.
+This policy has been formally agreed and adopted by the Trustees of Andover Trees United at a meeting on the 9th September 2019 This will be reviewed annually by the Trustees who are also responsible for the implementation of this policy.

-Signed:(Trustee)

-Signed:(Trustee)

-Date:

-Review Date:
+- Elizabelk Scace (Safeguarding Officer & Trustee) Signed: Wendy Dawk.
+(Projects Coordinator & Trustee) Date: 01-09-22 Review Date: 01-09-23